 Note: memberships are non-refundable

-RPC is dedicated to supporting the needs of partners and families of students in all Ross graduate programs.
+PCAR is dedicated to supporting the needs of partners and families of students in all Ross graduate programs.
 We offer information, advice, and other resources to prospective and incoming partners and their families to facilitate a smooth transition to U-M life.
-RPC also creates an instant network of friends from around the world ready to explore Ross, the University of Michigan, Ann Arbor, and beyond.
-RPC’s robust calendar of events caters to all partners, their students, and their families living in or visiting Ann Arbor, including those who are employed, seeking work, in school, caring for family, or unable to work in this country.
-RPC enables members to take full advantage of the Ross experience with their significant other.
+PCAR also creates an instant network of friends from around the world ready to explore Ross, the University of Michigan, Ann Arbor, and beyond.
+PCAR’s robust calendar of events caters to all partners, their students, and their families living in or visiting Ann Arbor, including those who are employed, seeking work, in school, caring for family, or unable to work in this country.
+PCAR enables members to take full advantage of the Ross experience with their significant other.

 The Michigan Business School Soccer Club provides the opportunity for soccer enthusiasts of all skill levels to enjoy the sport by participating in a variety of different activities: weekly weekend scrimmages, intramural competition, outdoor and indoor intramural league games, national inter-business school tournaments in California and Texas, attendance to UM Men's Soccer games, game-viewing at sports bars and other social events.
 Play is typically at the recreational level, although some events are competitive.
 A modest membership fee is required, and partners are more than welcome to participate.
 Come join us, we'll see you on the pitch!

 TAMID Israel Investment Group's mission is to bridge the gap between the American business-minded student and Israel's economy.
 This goal is achieved by the establishment of a three-phased developmental program.
 With this tool, amongst others, students will connect with Israel with a comprehensive education, investment opportunity and a summer internship in Israel.
 By fostering the next generation of American business leaders we will ensure a sustainable and substantive economic relationship between America and Israel in the future.